hannutt/MsgBoard/README.md

 SWEARWORD FILTER

 The app uses API Ninja's Profanity Filter API to detect profanity.
 After the user has typed text into the textarea filter and removed focus, the textarea onBlur event handler executes an action that sends the user's text to the API.
 If the API detects foul language, the user will see a Modal that tells them that the message contains profanity.
-The modal is created using the reactjs-popup library, see the example image below.
+The modal is created using the reactjs-popup library.
+In the example image, the Filter API recognizes the word "Damn it" in the sentence.

 ![alt text](frontend/src/icons/swfilter.png)